Jmz0127/Jmz0127/README.md

 - 🌱 I’m currently learning Python automation through the use of TensorFlow and simplifying CSS design with TailwindCSS
 - 👯 I’m looking to collaborate on AI/Fintech projects.
-I have extensive experience in finance and accounting and have pivoted into programming.
+I have extensive experience in finance and accounting and have pivoted into programming (and back to accounting too!).
 I want to be an intermediary between these industries to help build the next generation of financial/accounting products
 - 🔭 Graduate of Bloom Institute of Technology (fka Lambda) Full Stack program
 - 💬 Ask me about my dogs 🐶
+- 🧮 I am a Certified Public Accountant
 - 📫 How to reach me: https://www.linkedin.com/in/jmezz/
-- 😄 Pronouns: He/His
 - ⚡ Fun fact: Lefties unite 💁🏻‍♂️

 <!--